-For an updated list of transfer agreements, visit the Office of Educational partnershps website.
+For an updated list of transfer agreements, visit the Transfer Advising website.

 Articulation Agreements with Secondary Schools

 To expand community access to higher education opportunities, SUNY Orange has forged articulation agreements with several programs in secondary schools in Orange County.
 Students from these institutions who successfully complete these articulated courses may receive college credit that is applicable toward degrees and certificates offered by the College.